Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Mental Health/gender-dysphoria-bible/18 Androgenic Second Puberty 101.md

 _However_, estradiol encourages the production of dopamine, so as estrogen levels fall there will be less dopamine for the brain to work with.
 Your symptoms worsen, not improve.

 ##### Emotional Expansion
 The alleviation of DPDR almost universally is accompanied with a much broader capacity for emotion and emotional regulation.
-Emotions become somewhat more controllable and suppressible, less likely to overwhelm on the spot. _Please note: suppressing emotions is a very quick way to develop trauma._
+Emotions become somewhat more controllable and suppressible, less likely to overwhelm on the spot. _Please note: suppressing emotions is a very quick way to develop [[trauma]]._

 However, the ability to express them may become reduced.
 Some people lose the ability to cry after starting on testosterone, but this is _not_ a universal experience and may be tied into how strong your T dose is.
 The reasons behind this aren’t well known, although some studies have found that androgens alter function in parts of the brain connected to emotional processing.
 If you do lose the ability to cry, it may return in time as your brain become more acclimated and you come out of second puberty.